 We seek patent protection for new technologies, inventions, and improvements that are likely to be incorporated into our products.
-We rely on trade secret law and contractual safeguards to protect the proprietary tooling, processing techniques, and other know-how used in the production of our products.
+We rely on patents, trade secret laws, and contractual safeguards to protect the proprietary tooling, processing techniques, and other know-how used in the production of our products.

-We have nine U.S. patents and eighteen patents outside of the U.S. that are counterparts to U.S. patents.
+We have ten U.S. patents and sixteen patents outside of the U.S. that are counterparts to U.S. patents.
 The U.S. patents expire between 2017 and 2028, and the corresponding international patents expire at various dates through 2028.
-Additionally, there are six pending U.S. patent applications and thirty-eight pending foreign applications corresponding to the U.S. patents and patent applications.
+Additionally, there are fifteen pending U.S. patent applications and forty-one pending foreign applications corresponding to the U.S. patents and patent applications.
+The increase in patent applications is reflective of our investment in the oil and gas initiative.